Revisiting the first-order QCD phase transition in dense strong interaction matter: Equation of state and thermodynamic observables at low temperature and high density

-We continue to apply the knowledge of spinodal decomposition to the study of thermodynamic observables.
+We continue to apply the knowledge of spinodal decomposition to the study of thermodynamic observable at low temperature and high density.
 Here, a straightforward observable is the net-quark number density, which is directly accessible from the normalised quark propagator $\bar{G}_q$ and the gluonic background field $\varphi$ in \Eq{eq:A0}~\cite{Lu:2025cls}:

 In terms of the Cartan field components, the gluonic field in \Eq{eq:mom-with-gluonic-field} takes the eigenvalues of the fundamental representation: